Common opossum: Behavior

 Their activity is mainly nocturnal and terrestrial, with some arboreal exploration and nesting.
 Outside of mating, they are usually solitary.
 A male opossum's home range (distance traveled at night) can vary in size from wet to dry seasons while a female has a more stationary home range when she is breeding.
 Males are most active between 11 pm and 3 am at night.
 They are considered pests due to their somewhat raccoon-like behavior.
 Raiding trash cans, nesting in locations that are not suitable, and causing mayhem if encountered within a human living space, they are often trapped and killed.
 Opossums have not been observed to be territorial.
 The common opossum is a host of the acanthocephalan intestinal parasite Gigantorhynchus lutzi.

-Common predators of the opossum are humans, house pets (ex: dogs and cats), and birds.
-When they are in danger, they act dead, also called, 'playing opossum'.
+Common predators of the opossum are humans, dogs, and some birds.
+When they are in danger, they act dead; this is commonly called "playing possum".

 Diet

 Common opossums have a broad ability to adapt to environmental changes, and their teeth allow them to eat many different types of food, which is obtained mostly on the ground.
 They can eat insects (such as beetles and grasshoppers) and other invertebrates (such as earthworms), small vertebrates (toads [such as cane toads], snakes [such as South American rattlesnakes], birds [such as lance-tailed manakins], and small mammals), fruits, vegetables, nectar, and also carrion.
 In urban areas, they may find articles of food in compost piles and garbage cans.
 Their ability to digest almost anything edible gives them a broader range than a human.